slyyy81/assignment/README.md

 ### Vault and Tailscale Authkey

-We will create an Ansible vault and vault-password to store our variables, namely the Tailscale authkey.
+We will next create an Ansible vault and vault-password to store our variables, namely the Tailscale authkey.

 #### Vault Password